 This condition, whose cause is unknown, leads to scabs on the scalp.
 The scabs are usually very itchy and the scalp can become red.
 When it is severe, seborrheic eczema spreads to other parts of the body, starting with the neck, the area behind the ears and the face.

 It is best to consult a dermatologist for this condition.
 A topical ointment to relieve symptoms may be prescribed.
 If looking for a shampoo to treat scabs on the scalp, look for ingredients like tar, salicylic acid and selenium sulfide.

-This condition is caused due to a bacterial infection on the skin.
 Symptoms include sores and blisters.
 The sores are usually itchy and appear on the face, and the area around the mouth.
 They may occur on the scalp or along the hairline too.

 This infection is caused when the Staphylococcus or Streptococcus bacteria enters open skin due to a wound or a cut.
 It is an extremely contagious condition and can spread from one person to another.
 It occurs frequently among younger children.

 A mild infection can recede on its own.
 But if mild or severe, the condition needs immediate medical treatment.
 The doctor/dermatologist may prescribe an antibiotic cream or lotion and tablets to control and prevent it from getting worse, spreading or causing other complications.